NPSIA MA – FAQ

 -

-We are aware that non-Canadian universities have different grading standards, and we take these differences into consideration when assessing whether the grade meets NPSIA’s standards for a pass or SAT.
+We are aware that non-Canadian universities have different grading standards, and we consider these differences when assessing whether the grade meets NPSIA’s standards for a pass or SAT.

 -